Sabbirhossain97/Superheroes.io/README.md

 - 🎨 Styled with **TailwindCSS**
 - 💡 Accessible components powered by **Radix UI** + **shadcn/ui**
 - ⚡ Blazing fast, clean, and responsive UI
+- 📜 Infinite scrolling: Loads 20 superheroes at a time as you scroll for seamless browsing

 ---